 - 4.128 Where properties within the CCMA are at risk from coastal erosion within the next 20 years, this policy allows for the relocation of residential, community and commercial properties to areas inland.
 This enables property owners to take a pro-active approach to relocate to an alternative location well before erosion becomes an imminent threat. - 4.129 The policy facilitates the relocation and re-provision of structures at imminent risk of coastal erosion.
-An appropriate location inland is generally considered to be associated with the nearest community. - 4.130 Changes of use from permanent residential to other strictly limited temporary uses (including change of use to agricultural or tourism), may be appropriate within the CCMA, where also in accordance with the short, medium and long term uses outlined in the 'Managing our Coast' policy.
+An appropriate location inland is generally considered to be associated with the nearest community.
+Development that is located within the AONB which requires relocation will need to give very careful consideration of ensuring there no adverse impact on the AONB and will be expected to adhere to the criteria set out in policy EV11. - 4.130 Changes of use from permanent residential to other strictly limited temporary uses (including change of use to agricultural or tourism), may be appropriate within the CCMA, where also in accordance with the short, medium and long term uses outlined in the 'Managing our Coast' policy.

-Improving Resilience to Coastal Flooding
+Improving Resilience to Coastal Flooding and Coastal Risks